olebole/irafdoc/doc/kpnocoude.identify.rst

   </pre>
   <p>
   The alternative is to use the section parameter.
-Below are some examples of the section parameter syntax for an image <tt>"im2d"</tt> which is 100x200 and <tt>"im3d"</tt> which is 100x200x50.
+Below are some examples of the section parameter syntax for an image <span style="font-family: monospace;">"im2d"</span> which is 100x200 and <span style="font-family: monospace;">"im3d"</span> which is 100x200x50.
 On the left is the section string syntax and on the right is the image section
   </p>
   <pre>